Answers scarce in recent deaths of Baltimore children left with troubled mother

 Child Protective Services had been called one month earlier about injuries to the child during her visit to the family doctor.
 It’s unclear what actions case workers took to try to keep the girl safe.
 Agency officials have said they are prohibited from discussing cases.

-Similarly, it’s not clear if case workers took action to protect Hall’s children after she set the fire three years ago.
+Similarly, it’s not clear whether case workers took action to protect Hall’s children after she set the fire three years ago.
 The children were interviewed by a social worker at the Baltimore Child Abuse Center, where trained staff members talk to children on behalf of police and social services about traumatic events.
 It’s up to Child Protective Services to act if there’s information, from such an interview or another source, that a child is being abused.

 Hall was sentenced in March 2019 to a year in prison.
 The children weren’t mentioned at her plea hearing, according to a video of the proceeding.
 She told the court that a psychiatrist treated her for anxiety and depression.
 Baltimore Circuit Judge Melissa Phinn ordered her to undergo a mental health evaluation and counseling, if recommended by parole and probation officers.

-While state law keeps child abuse records confidential, in the case of a death the law requires officials to release some information upon request, such as dates of reports of abuse, findings by investigators and services provided to the abuser.
+While state law keeps child abuse records confidential, in the case of a death, the law requires officials to release some information upon request, such as dates of reports of abuse, findings by investigators and services provided to the abuser.

 State legislators amended the confidentiality provisions after Pikesville third-grader Rita Fisher died of torture and abuse at the hands of her family in 1997.
 The judge admonished social workers for failing to protect the child despite repeated warning signs.